makma/fingerprintjs.com/content/blog/6-ways-to-permanently-ban-users-from-your-website.md

 The script above should preferably be included in the root folder of all the JS files like `index.js`.

 When you add a user’s unique visitor ID to a ban list with FingerprintJS, it’s difficult for them to circumvent it unless they frequently switch devices.
-FingerprintJS is a paid service starting at $100 per month for up to 100,000 API calls per month, but you can test it out with a free trial, or simply use its [open-source version](https://github.com/fingerprintjs/fingerprintjs/).
+FingerprintJS Pro is a free service for up to 1,000 unique visitor identifications per month - you can [sign up](https://dashboard.fingerprintjs.com/signup/) with no credit card required.

 ## Conclusion